Tronayy/ToDoList---React/README.md

 # ReactApp2
-My second react app following the instructions of Maximillian.
+My second react app following the instructions of Maximillian. /n Let's see how this goes!